-Excerpt from People in Nude (Liudi v golom, 2009by Andrei Astvatsaturov, translated by Lucy Webster.
+Excerpt from People in Nude (Liudi v golom, 2009) by Andrei Astvatsaturov, translated by Lucy Webster.
 Read the translator’s introduction to this extract here.

 For rights enquiries, contact Macha Publishing (Foreign Rights: Email mrenault@macha-publishing.com OR acalmes@macha-publishing.com).